Asilomar Conference Grounds: Present Day

 Today, the property is officially known as Asilomar State Beach and Conference Grounds and is operated by California State Parks.
 While it primarily functions as a conference center, it also welcomes individual guests and is frequently used for social events such as family reunions.
 The grounds remain open to the public.
 Between 1956 and 1994, the site was managed by various nonprofit organizations in collaboration with California State Parks.
 Delaware North Companies operated the facility from 1997 to 2007, after which Aramark took over operations in 2009 under a 20-year contract.

-To maintain its rustic charm, the rooms at Asilomar are free of telephones and televisions, although Wi-Fi has been added.

 In 2012, construction began to improve the site's accessibility in compliance with the Americans with Disabilities Act.
 These renovations, which continued through 2014, included replacing old asphalt pathways with brick pavers and improving accessibility to several buildings.